-819 Forensic Analysis of Drugs and Alcohol Fall of odd years.
+819 Forensic Analysis of Drugs and Alcohol Spring of odd years.
 3(1-5) R: Open to graduate students in the Forensic Science Major.

 Techniques and processes in analysis of physical evidence including spectroscopy, chromatography, and microscopy.
-Emphasis on controlled substances.
+Emphasis on controlled substances

-820 Forensic Chemistry and Microscopic Evidence Spring.
-3(1-5) RB: CJ 819 R: Open only to graduate students in the Forensic Science maior.
+820 Forensic Chemistry and Microscopic Evidence

+Spring of odd years.
+3(1-5) RB: CJ 819 R: Open to graduate students in the Forensic Science Major